flame-org/Tester-Selenium/README.md

-tester-selenium
+Nette/Tester selenium 2 extension
 ===============

-Support of Selenum2 testing for nette/tester
+Support of testing with Selenium 2 on nette/tester